hervekaffo/Car-Rental-App-Django-2.0/README.md

   3. gunicorn activcar.wsgi:application --preload

-  Thanks to the CS-50's Teaching Staff for all the knowledges they gave me absolutely a great plus om how I will develop application
+  Thanks to the CS-50's Teaching Staff for all their help and devotion to help